shahdhvanit/Automated_TimeTable_Generator/README.md

     - Usage: To store the data of courses, rooms, lectures, and timeslots.
     - Reason:
         - Vector provides flexibe dynamic size.
-        - For vectors time complexity for random acces is _O(1)_, time complexity for appending is _O(1)_, which makes the algorithm fast to store the data of courses, rooms, lectures, and timeslots.
-        - In the worst case, the time complexity for insertion/delition is _O(n)_.

 2. Maps:

     - Usage: To store the occupency data of rooms and timeslots.
     - Reason:
         - It provides a key-value pair data structure.
 It is efficient in searching based on keys(timeslots).
-        - In the worst case, the time complexity for insertion/deletion/search is _O(log(n))_.

 3. Sets:

     - Usage: To store branch Groups and abstract individual branch from it.
     - Reason:
         - For finding clash between coomon branches in individual branch and Branch groups it is efficient to use sets.
-        - In the worst case, the time complexity for insertion/deletion/search is _O(log(n))_.

 ## ⚙️ How to run the code: